Cyber risk best practices start with continuous monitoring

 1) Identify what needs to be protected

-With limited cybersecurity budgets, it’s critical to determine to full reach of your network, and identify the data and infrastructure that should be prioritized for protection.
+With limited cybersecurity budgets, it’s critical to determine to full reach of your network, and identify the data and infrastructure that should be prioritized for digital risk protection.
 This allows you to allocate staff time and resources toward the areas of greatest risk and cyber liability.

 2) Patch vulnerabilities regularly

 Vulnerabilities are constantly evolving.
 It’s essential to stay on top of potential vulnerabilities in your network configurations and software applications and to implement patches as soon as they are available.